-The AIA Archaeological Field School Scholarships fund first-time students for hands-on archaeological research and training in approved field schools lasting at least four weeks.
+The AIA Archaeological Field School Scholarships fund first-time students to gain hands-on experience in archaeological research through participation in accredited field schools.

 Funder: Archaeological Institute of America